-Many small and medium-sized business owners underestimate the impact network performance and reliability have on productivity within their organizations.
+Many business owners underestimate the impact network performance and reliability have on productivity within their organizations.
 But like it or not, your business relies on its infrastructure to get things done.
-Take a look at what a network assessment involves and learn why every business, regardless of size, should integrate it into its preventative maintenance schedule.
+Take a look at what a network review involves and learn why every business, regardless of size, should integrate it into its preventative maintenance schedule.

 Your network devices typically include switches, routers, firewalls, and wireless access points that provide interconnectivity to your PCs, tablets, smartphones, printers, and other end-user peripherals.
 This infrastructure serves as the foundation to allow your employees to share, collaborate, and work efficiently.